AFDM: Evolving OFDM Towards 6G+: On the Compatibility of AFDM over OFDM

 where $ \mathbf{F}_N \in \mathbb{C}^{N \times N}$ is the $N$-point \ac{DFT} matrix, and $\mathbf{\Lambda}_{\lambda_i} \triangleq \mathrm{diag}[e^{-j2\pi \lambda_i (0)^2}, \cdots, e^{-j2\pi \lambda_i (N-1)^2}] \in \mathbb{C}^{N \times N}$ is a diagonal chirp matrix defined by a central digital frequency $\lambda_i$, with two parametrizable chirp parameters $\lambda_1$ and $\lambda_2$.

 Note that setting $\lambda_1 = \lambda_2 = 0$ yields the standard \ac{DFT}, while $\lambda_1 = \lambda_2 = \frac{1}{2N}$ corresponds to the discrete Fresnel transform matrix utilized in \ac{OCDM}.
-Furthermore, the first chirp frequency $\lambda_1$ is a crucial parameter which can be optimized based on the channel statistics to enhance performance under doubly dispersive channels and ensure full diversity, namely to satisfy \cite{Bemani_AFDM,Rou_DDWaveforms} where $\lfloor f_{\max} \rceil \in \mathbb{Z}^+$ is the closest integer value of the maximum normalized Doppler shift $f_{\max}$, and $\xi \in \mathbb{Z}^+$ is a design parameter typically referred to as the \textit{guard width} that provides a margin for robustness in Doppler.
+Furthermore, the first chirp frequency $\lambda_1$ is a key parameter which can be optimized based on the channel statistics to ensure full diversity in doubly dispersive channels, namely by satisfying \cite{Bemani_AFDM,Rou_DDWaveforms}